Local-first browser tools

 Are receipts the main product?

 No. The main project is an open local-first toolbox.
-Receipts are an optional layer for automated workflows, auditability, or compliance-sensitive environments.
+Receipts are a working optional layer for automated workflows, auditability, or compliance-sensitive environments.

 Local-first tools for the open web.

-Practical utilities for private file work: open-source, inspectable, shareable, self-hostable, and designed for composable browser-native workflows.
+Practical utilities for private file work: image merging, metadata stripping, CSV conversion, optional verification, and a path toward composable browser-native workflows.